Our Services

 Full Private Astronaut Missions

-Today, ISS PAMs represent scarce, NASA-controlled opportunities where the Agency selects a single provider, historically from competing CLD developers.
 The future CLD landscape must be different.
 Since an IMO can operate across multiple CLDs and vehicles, this flexibility will unlock broader access, create genuine market optionality, and allow demand to flow to available capacity.

 WTP seeks to expand access beyond today’s constrained pathways, with the IMO model serving as the connective tissue that enables the ecosystem to scale.